davidchesnut/sp-general-docs/docs/develop-sharepoint-2013-workflows-using-visual-studio.md

-> [!Note]
+> [!NOTE]
-> If you haven't disabled workflow debugging and don't want to receive a notification whenever your project contains a workflow, clear the  **Notify me if Microsoft Azure Service Bus debugging is not configured** check box.
+> If you haven't disabled workflow debugging and don't want to receive a notification whenever your project contains a workflow, clear the **Notify me if Microsoft Azure Service Bus debugging is not configured**check box.